Skip to main content

 Air Quality Index and Additional Temporary Monitors

 Asheville-Buncombe Air Quality Agency (AB Air Quality) monitors air quality that is reported in the Air Quality Index by EPA and in the weather forecasts.
 The Air Quality Index is generated from data collected at monitoring sites throughout Western North Carolina.
 It is reporting air quality for two pollutants, ground level ozone and fine particulates.
 Fine particulate pollution could be affected by smoke from open burning of storm debris or dust from storm damage.
 The Buncombe County fine particulate monitor is located at the Board of Education in Emma.
-The Air Quality Index is meant to give an indication of air quality conditions for a general area and does not give specific information on a smaller scale and may not be representative of the air quality in Swannanoa or Fairview for example.
+The Air Quality Index (AQI) is meant to give an indication of air quality conditions for a general area and does not give specific information on a smaller scale and may not be representative of the air quality in Swannanoa or Fairview for example.

-AB Air Quality recommends wearing a N95 dust mask when cleaning up storm debris and cleaning out homes that have been affected by flooding.
+AB Air Quality recommends wearing a N95 dust mask or respirator, goggles, gloves and other personal protective equipment when cleaning up storm debris and cleaning out homes that have been affected by flooding.
 We are also recommending that municipalities use water trucks to minimize dust on roads.
 The Swannanoa Community Care Station has a supply of N95 masks that are available to residents in the area.
-More information on precautions you can take related to flooding including mold, asbestos, lead, and other concerns are available from EPA at https://www.epa.gov/flooded-homes.

 Residential Open Burning: